igvteam/igv-notebook/notes.md

 #### Deploying to pypi

-Currently igv-notebook is in pre-release and not deployed to pypi.

-Notes for future reference

 * Bump version number
 *  Add version tag
 *  Build the archive

 ```bash
 python setup.py sdist bdist_wheel
 ```